Adding a Personal Statement to Your Credit Report

 • Removing a statement: You can always ask the bureau to remove or update your statement later if your situation improves.

 If your situation changes or you no longer want the statement attached, you can contact the credit bureau and request its removal.
-This is especially important if the issue described is no longer relevant.
+This is especially important if the information on your credit report has changed and the issue described is no longer relevant.

 Make sure to keep copies of your request and any confirmations from the bureaus.